Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-VYyFA7-yRKc,170.96,210.48.md

 ### Transcript

-> on as well next to all of this is the technical content because we have a bunch of still super important technical dependencies that we think need to be done before 1.0 and those include things like improving optimization generally making the game run better for all of you multiplayer improvements fixing the bugs that are there making everything smoother
+> later other types of things that we're working on as well next to all of this is the technical content because we have a bunch of still super important technical dependencies that we think need to be done before 1.0 and those include things like improving optimization generally making the game run better for all of you multiplayer improvements fixing the bugs that are there making everything smoother
 >
 > [Music]
 >
-> dedicated servers is its own big topic something that is super important for us to finish and also getting official mod support in all those topics we also need to address
+> dedicated servers is its own big topic something that is super important for us to finish and also getting official mod support in all those topics we also need to address and want to address before satisfactory